Permutation tests using arbitrary permutation distributions: Introduction

-In addition to testing independence, permutation tests are also commonly used for testing other hypotheses such as whether two samples follow the same distribution.
-Permutation tests are a special case of the more general methodology of invariance based testing (see \citet[Chapter 6]{lehmann2005testing} for additional background).
+The resulting p-value computed as in~\eqref{eqn:pvalue_Sn} is then a valid p-value under the null hypothesis $H_0'$.
+In addition to testing independence, permutation tests are also commonly used for testing other hypotheses, such as whether two samples follow the same distribution.\footnote{Permutation tests are a special case of ``invariance-based testing'' \citep[Chapter 6]{lehmann2005testing}.}

-Our main contributions are organized in Section~\ref{sec:main}, where we present a few new generalizations of the standard permutation test.
-These, for example, yield valid p-values even when we sample permutations---with or without replacement---from a non-uniform distribution over all permutations or from an arbitrary subset of permutations.
-In particular, Theorems~\ref{thm:distrib_on_Sn} and~\ref{thm:distrib_on_Sn_sample} generalize all earlier results that we are aware of.

-The rest of the paper is organized as follows.
-For the unfamiliar reader, we recap some existing nontrivial results about permutation tests in Section~\ref{sec:background}, along with a few extensions.
-Our main results appear in Section~\ref{sec:main}.
-Section~\ref{sec:connections} mentions some broader connections to the literature on MCMC and randomization tests, before we conclude in Section~\ref{sec:conclusion}.